nosana-ci/nosana-programs/docs/rewards.md

   for "live" as they come in and no loops necessary.
 - Anyone can send in new fees to be distrubted using `add_fees`.
 - You can `claim` your earned rewards at any time (does not require an unstake).
-Claiming rewards also exits you from the rewards program (this is a convenience thing as it's trivial to claim and re-enter at once).
 - If you `unstake` your reward account is voided.
 It is _very_ important that you claim rewards before unstaking.
 - If you `upstake` or `extend` a stake your rewards program is not updated.
-You will have to `claim` en re `enter` the program to make use of your new xNOS score.
+You will have to `claim` upate your reward to make use of your new xNOS score.
 - A user can only have 1 active rewards entry at a time
 - The rewards a user earns are automatically added to the percentage of rewards he receives.
 Earned rewards are basically added to his xNOS score (with multiplier 1) - but can be claimed without any delay.
 This gives them a small advantage but is also a nice feature.
 Also it should be easy to `upstake` your rewards directly to get a higher multiplier for them.
+- One can always close their own reward account.
+If the account has any unclaimed rewards they will be voided (distributed to all other participants).
+- If a user unstaked anyone is allowed to close their reward account.
+This way there will not be "ghosts" accounts accumulating rewards.

 ## Todo